skills/release-based-workflow/README.md

 ### :keyboard: Activity: Create the release pull request

 1. Open a pull request with `main` as the `base` branch, and `hotfix-v1.0.1` as the `compare` branch.
-1. Fill in the pull request template to describe your changes, you can set the pull request title to "Hotfix v1.0.1" and you can include a detailed pull request body, an example is below:
+1. Ensure the title of your pull request is "Hotfix v1.0.1".
+1. Include a detailed pull request body, an example is below:
     ```
     ## Description:
     - Fixed bug introduced in last production release - set game background back to black